WRITTEN BY Laura McGee and Ian Meagher

 The Court of Appeal found that it was not open to the primary judge to resolve the proceeding on the basis that the Owners knew, or ought to have known, that the Subcontractor was undertaking the works in some capacity other than as a subcontractor.
 In the appeal, Justice Elkaim drew an analogy to a subcontracted painter asking a homeowner (whose arrangements are with their builder) what colour they wanted their walls painted.
 If a homeowner, in that example, were to answer ‘blue’, that would not constitute a direction to undertake the work by the homeowner.
 Rather, the painter would nevertheless still be on the site at the request of the builder.

 It followed that the Court of Appeal found that an essential step in considering a claim in quantum meruit is to ask whether, and how, that claim fits within a particular contract the parties have made.
 Here, the Owners contracted with the Builder who then chose to undertake the works as a separate corporate entity.
 Where a company is afforded the advantage of arranging its business in a certain way, they will also bear the risk of the structure and the allocation of resources and risk under the arrangement.
 Where the Builder was then disentitled to any monies under its contract with the Owners, the Subcontractor was not entitled to claim the same monies, in a roundabout fashion, by arguing quantum meruit principles.

 If you are involved in a building dispute, and if you are unsure of your legal rights and obligations under such agreements, this decision highlights the utility of seeking early legal advice.
 A failure to do so may be complicated and costly.

-If you have any questions about a potential breach in your building contract or guidance on entitlements to payment under a contract generally, please get in touch with our Dispute Resolution Team.
+If you have any questions about a potential breach in your building contract or guidance on entitlements to payment under a contract generally, please get in touch with our Litigation & Dispute Resolution team.